This content is dedicated to our next version. It is work in progress: its content will evolve until the new version is released.

 • Prerequisites: have an application on Bonita UI Builder

 Suppose you’re creating an application and want to allow users to easily switch between several languages by choosing a language option.
-While UI Builder currently doesn’t have a built-in feature for making an application multilingual, the steps below describe the recommended way to do so.
+While UI Builder currently doesn’t have a built-in feature for making an application multilingual, the steps below describe an example of the recommended way to do so.

 • Drag and drop a Select widget onto your interface, name it SelectLanguage, and configure the Source Data property as follows: